Why we need to bring the entrepreneurship narrative back to small-business owners

 The cultural narrative of entrepreneurship has been captured by venture capital, but that narrative is shifting.
 For instance, the Zebras Unite movement rallies together entrepreneurs who aim for sustainable prosperity over exponential growth.
 They call themselves zebras as a contrast to the frequently overhyped unicorns of the tech world.
 While running Merry Go Rounds, Melissa has leaned on these zebra perspectives to balance out the growth-oriented mentality she’s heard elsewhere: “It’s hard for VCs to wrap their heads around the idea that a business with growth potential would choose not to pursue that growth potential to the fullest extent possible.”

 It’s the responsibility of those who teach entrepreneurs to actively embrace small businesses and acknowledge that they’ve long been at the heart of entrepreneurship.
-I’ve learned a few important lessons about the changing tale of entrepreneurship through my work at the Tsai CITY (Center for Innovative Thinking at Yale) and the Yale Center for Business and the Environment.
+I’ve learned a few important lessons about the changing tale of entrepreneurship through my work at the Tsai Center for Innovative Thinking at Yale and the Yale Center for Business and the Environment.
 Here are some key points I can share with you.

 Actively include small businesses in programming.
-This diverse approach welcomes small business entrepreneurs and assures them that they won’t be the odd one out in a room full of VC-seeking tech companies.
+This inclusive approach welcomes small business entrepreneurs and assures them that they won’t be the odd one out in a room full of VC-seeking tech companies.
 For instance, in our venture development programs, we support any form of of student innovation that addresses a real-world problem, including for-profit enterprises, not-for-profit organizations, and even short-term projects.

 Use language that’s small business-friendly.
-It’s obvious that word choice matterd.
+It’s obvious that word choice matters.
 Dismissive language can inhibit or even discourage a budding entrepreneur.
 In the parlance of entrepreneurship, a small operation, like Merry Go Rounds, might be classified as a “lifestyle” business, which implies a form of passive income and fails to appreciate the hard work that goes into running a community enterprise.
 So, do your best to avoid this term.
-Also, pause any time you use the word “scale” or “growth” and think about whether they’re really necessary.
+Also, pause any time you use the word “scale” or “growth” and think about whether it is necessary.

 Give small businesses public recognition.
 I’ve helped to coordinate at least a dozen startup prize competitions, and I’ve noticed that small businesses rarely win.
 These competitions are often judged with expectations of scale, whether or not that’s explicitly part of the rubric.
 The one exception I’ve seen has been the New Haven Civic Innovation Prize (established this year at Yale) to find “the best student-led venture, project, or policy focused on benefiting the city of New Haven.”
 Most successful entrepreneurs I’ve known haven’t depended on prizes to move forward, but they are high-profile showcases for innovation, and as such, they reflect the principles of the institution that is awarding them.